 Here’s the clip.
 There are live, plainer versions recorded over later years on the web if you find the glam posing not to your taste.

-By the way, if you are into David Bowie the 1976 Nicolas Roeg film The Man Who Fell to Earth is doing the rounds of NZ film societies at the moment.
+By the way, if you are into David Bowie the 1976 Nicolas Roeg film The Man Who Fell to Earth is worth watching.
 It features Bowie as an alien who crash lands on Earth and becomes addicted to watching television and drinking gin (a fate not unknown to befall humans).
-The Auckland screening has come and gone, but it’s showing in Christchurch on 30 June, Wellington 6 October and Dunedin 15 October.

 – Athol McCredie, Curator of Photography